JoTec2002/aasx-server/README.md

-  --no-security                          If set, no authentication is required --edit                                 If set, allows edits in the user interface --name <name>                          Name of the server --version                              Show version information -?, -h, --help                         Show help and usage information
+  --no-security                          If set, no authentication is required --edit                                 If set, allows edits in the user interface --name <name>                          Name of the server --external-blazor                      external name of the server blazor UI.
+Set Default to "http://localhost:5001" --read-temp                            If set, reads existing AASX from temp at startup --save-temp                            If set, writes AASX every given seconds --secret-string-api                    If set, allows UPDATE access by query parameter s= --html-id                              If set, creates id for HTML objects in blazor tree for testing --tag                                  Only used to differ servers in task list --aasx-in-memory                       If set, size of array of AASX files in memory.
+Default if not set 200 --dbServerType                         If set, defines the DB Server type e.g. SQLITE --dbServerConnection                   If set, DB Server connection String (need to be set if --dbServerType is set) --no-db-files                          If set, do not export files from AASX into ZIP --start-index                          If set, start index in list of AASX files --version                              Show version information -?, -h, --help                         Show help and usage information
 ```